Travelport-xx/travelport-uapi-tutorial/lesson_3-8.md

          return null;
      }
 	//
-	// Compute an SQL query base on the fields of "town"
+	// Compute an SQL query based on the fields of "town"
 	//
      ExpressionList<Terminal> exp = finder.where().
              ilike("country_code", town.location.country);